iloveicedgreentea/jvc_homeassistant/readme.md

 # JVC Projectors Home Assistant Integration

+# Archived
+> [!WARNING]
+The latest HA release removed setup functions this integration uses.
+I don't have the time to rewrite this integration.
+Please use the offical integration from now on https://www.home-assistant.io/integrations/jvc_projector/

+I will eventually get around to adding features to the official one.

 This is a Home Assistant JVC Custom Component implementing my [JVC library](https://github.com/iloveicedgreentea/jvc_projector_python)

-Someone else made an official integration after this one, so this will remain a custom component.
-Unfortunately, the official integration is missing a lot of features.

 ## Features